History

 Fall of the Empire (152 A.S.T):

-After years of devastating war, the galaxy unites against the Empire and retaliates.
-The desperate Daemon turns to the ancient Demiurge murals for aid.
-After some research, he finds Pandora’s Box – a gateway to another dimension.
-Daemon believes that with the powers stored in it, Stygians would restore their ancient powers and gain immortality.
+After years of devastating war, the galaxy united against the Empire and retaliated by besieging Stygion.
+The desperate Daemon turned to the ancient Demiurge murals for aid.
+After some research, he found Pandora’s Box – a gateway to another dimension – deep at the planet’s core.
+Daemon believed that with the powers stored in it, Stygians would restore their ancient powers, and gain immortality.
+Daemon ventured into Stygion’s core and opened Pandora’s Box, which caused the destruction of the planet.
+Stygion exploded in a supernova, destroying what was left of the Empire, which led to the end of the Great Galaxy War.

 Solar Sails Space Pirates Anchor